 One of the principal focuses of this paper is to extend these results to certain groups that act isometrically on a `good' Gromov hyperbolic space.

-Before delving further, let us establish some notation.
+Before delving into this further, let us establish some notation first.
 Consider $(X,d)$, a $K$-roughly geodesic, $\delta$-Gromov hyperbolic space.
-We call $X$ \emph{$K$-visual} if for all points $p\in X$ and $x\in \partial X$, there exists a $K$-roughly geodesic start from $p$ and converge to $x$.
-We label $(X,d)$ as \emph{$K$-roughly complete} if, for any two point $p$, $q\in X$, there exists an infinite $K$-rough geodesic path passing $p$, $q$ and converging to some $x\in \partial X.$ \begin{definition} A metric space $(X,d)$ is called a roughly hyperbolic manifold if there exist $K$, $\delta>0$ such that the following are satisfied: \begin{enumerate} \item $(X,d)$ is $K$-roughly geodesic, $\delta$-Gromov hyperbolic space; \item $(X,d)$ is $K$-visual; \item $(X,d)$ is $K$-roughly complete. \end{enumerate} \end{definition} We call a hyperbolic manifold \emph{nontrivial} if the Gromov boundary $\partial X$ contains at least 3 points. \begin{example} Let $\Gamma$ be a hyperbolic group.
-Any word metric with finitely many generators is a nontrivial roughly hyperbolic manifold. \end{example}
+We say that $X$ \emph{$K$-visual} if, for every point $p\in X$ and every point $x\in \partial X$, there exists a $K$-roughly geodesic path starting from $p$ and converging to $x$.
+We define $(X,d)$ as \emph{$K$-roughly complete} if, for any two points $p$, $q\in X$, there exists an infinite $K$-rough geodesic path passing $p$, $q$ and converging to some $x\in \partial X.$ Note that a proper roughly complete space is always visual. \begin{definition} A metric space $(X,d)$ is called roughly geodesically complete if there exist $K$, $\delta>0$ such that the following are satisfied: \begin{enumerate} \item $(X,d)$ is $K$-roughly geodesic, $\delta$-Gromov hyperbolic space; \item $(X,d)$ is $K$-visual; \item $(X,d)$ is $K$-roughly complete. \end{enumerate} \end{definition} \begin{example} Let $\Gamma$ be a non-elementary hyperbolic group.
+Any word metric with finitely many generators is a roughly geodesically complete Gromov hyperbolic space. \end{example}